 You may know LendingClub as a peer-to-peer (P2P) lending source for personal loans, but it can also help you with auto loan refinances.
 LendingClub offers a non-traditional approach to financing.
-Instead of private funding like a traditional bank, LendingClub connects individual lenders with individual borrowers to help with a variety of funding needs.
-LendingClub has a simple application process, and it claims to save borrowers an average of $80 per month.
+Instead of private funding like a traditional bank, LendingClub features a streamlined online application process and connects individual lenders with individual borrowers to help with a variety of funding needs.

 - No origination fees.
 Many lenders charge hefty loan origination fees — a fee that covers the processing costs for a new loan application — but LendingClub doesn’t charge these fees for an auto loan refinance.

 - Apply online and receive an instant offer.
 Applying for a LendingClub auto loan refinance is simple and you can receive an offer with rates available to you in just a few minutes.

 What we don't like

 - High maximum APR.
 If your credit isn’t in the best shape, you may be stuck with a 24.99 percent APR.